centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

 As mentioned before, Centreon Engine attempts to equalize the load placed on the machine that is running Centreon Engine by equally spacing out initial service checks.
 The spacing between consecutive service checks is called the inter-check delay.
-By giving a value to the :ref:`service_inter_check_delay_method <main_cfg_opt_service_inter_check_delay_method>` variable in the main config file, you can modify how this delay is calculated.
-We will discuss how the "smart" calculation works, as this is the setting you will want to use for normal operation.
+We will discuss how the algorithm implemented in Centreon Engine works ("smart" algorithm inherited from Nagios).

-When using the "smart" setting of the *service_inter_check_delay_method* variable, Centreon Engine will calculate an inter-check delay value by using the following calculation:
+Centreon Engine will calculate an inter-check delay value by using the following calculation:

-  inter-check delay = (average check interval for all services) / (total number of services)
+  service check spread = minimum of all check intervals (normal or retry) inter-check delay = (service check spread) / (total number of services)

 Let's take an example.
-Say you have 1,000 services that each have a normal check interval of 5 minutes (obviously some services are going to be checked at different intervals, but let's look at an easy case...).
-The total check interal time for all services is 5,000 (1,000 * 5).
-That means that the average check interval for each service is 5 minutes (5,000 / 1,000).
-Give that information, we realize that (on average) we need to re-check 1,000 services every 5 minutes.
+Say you have 1,000 services that each have a normal and retry check interval of 5 minutes (obviously some services are going to be checked at different intervals, with different normal and retry check interval, but let's look at an easy case...).
+The service check spread is therefore of 5 minutes.
+Given that information, we realize that (on average) we need to re-check 1,000 services every 5 minutes.
 This means that we should use an inter-check delay of 0.005 minutes (0.3 seconds) when spacing out the initial service checks.
 By spacing each service check out by 0.3 seconds, we can somewhat guarantee that Centreon Engine is scheduling and/or executing 3 new service checks every second.
 By